Marcoslaurenz/connect.sidBypass/README.md

 # connect.sidBypass
-Bypass connect.sid disponible!!  este repositorio no contendra ninguna informacion sobre el bypass, quienes deseen obtener mas detalles sobre el exploit contactarme por favor a whatsapp +18295348745
+Bypass connect.sid available!!

+This repository will not contain any information about the bypass, those who wish to obtain more details about the exploit please contact me at whatsapp +18295348745

+bypass coockie connect.sid